 We’ll use a Schwab API on RapidAPI, an API marketplace, to retrieve data from Charles Schwab and import the data to Google Sheets.

 Sign up or log in to RapidAPI.

-Click on the Subscribe to Test button and subscribe to a plan of your choice, post which you’ll be able to test and import Charles Schwab to Google Sheets.
+Click on the Subscribe to Test button and subscribe to a plan of your choice, post which you’ll be able to use the Schwab API and import data from Charles Schwab to Google Sheets.

 Click the endpoint or expand the category for which you want to fetch the data.
 For example, to import options data for a company, expand quote and select quote/get-option-fundamentals.

-In the Required Parameters section, enter the ticker symbol of the company.
+In the Required Parameters section, enter the ticker symbol of the company to retrieve data.
 The ticker symbol for Tesla is added by default.
 We’ll change it to INTC, the ticker symbol for Intel.

 After filling in the parameters, click the Test Endpoint to verify if the code is valid.
 The expected data will be shown in the Results section on the right.

 In the Code Snippets section, we’ll find the URL along with the parameters and the headers.

 Change the language to Shell→cURL from (Node.js) Axios.
 The query parameters are appended in the URL so that we do not have to enter the parameter manually to import the options data from Charles Schwab to Google Sheets.

 Copy the URL and also note the headers.
 These will be to import Charles Schwab data to Google Sheets.